Definitions and Interpretation

 - The Website –national-residential.co.uk

-We are a member of The Property Ombudsman Code of Practice for Residential Estate Agents.
-General Data Protection Regulation.
-The Trading Standards Institute.
+We are a member of The Property Redress Scheme (PRS) and follow the principles of General Data Protection Regulation, NAPB and The Trading Standards Institute.

 If you have any questions about the website or the use of your data, please contact us at: